Back to Articles

 Key Takeaways

-• Compound interest is earning returns on your returns.
-Money grows exponentially rather than linearly.
-Albert Einstein called it the eighth wonder of t...
+• Understanding Compound Interest: Compound interest is earning returns on your returns.

 Understanding Compound Interest